erdogant/pypickle/docs/source/Save_and_Load.rst

 Store types of data
 ###########################

-You can ``pypickle`` the underneath data types but it is also possible to pickle classes and functions.
+You can ``ismember`` the underneath data types but it is also possible to pickle classes and functions.

 	* Booleans
 	* Integers